pmlewis/Annotations/AngularJS_for_NET.md

 If you're are using a service to call a page method, and you don't have access to `$scope`, you can reinitialize Angular by passing the `$rootScope` service to your service and call `$rootScope.$apply()`, however this is kind of hacky.

 To save things using Page Methods, you call your Page Method from the client passing the needed parameters, and save as usual from your Web Forms code.

+#### MVC

+You can call MVC Controller methods from Angular using your typical Http requests to routes you define for your controllers.
+Promise for responses, and process your response accordingly.
+The author notes that MVC actions don't all get requests by default??
+What does he mean...

+The author also describes how to set up and make requests using WCF, if you're curious.

 ## Getting Ready for Prod - Using Grunt within Visual Studio ##